blackbhc/refactor/development-manual/development.md

   - `WARN`: print a warning message, based on the `fprintln` macro.
   - `ERROR`: print a error message, based on the `fprintln` macro.
   - `COUNT(<call a unit test function>)`: the function to check the result of a unit test, then increase the int variable `success`, `fail` and `unknown` correspondingly, in the local environment where the macro is called.
 This macro should be used only in the unit test wrapper functions, where the unit test functions will return 0 for success, 1 for failure and other value for unknown.
   - `SUMMARY(<c str of a module name)`: sum the `success`, `fail` and `unknown` variables, then print the results.
     This macro should be used only in the unit test wrapper functions, after all `COUNT(<somthing>)` statement.

 ### `src/parameter` <a id="src_parameter"></a> <a href="#list_of_modules"><font size=4>(src list)</font></a>

-#### APIs
+#### Public APIs

+For the `para` struct, which is based on the `ini_parser` class:

 - `para::para(ini_parser&)`: the structure of the parameters, which should be initialized with a reference to an instance of the `ini_parser` class.
 - `para::check()`: check the dependencies and conflicts between the parameters before use them.

+For the `ini_parser` class:

 - `ini_parser(std::string path_to_file)`: the constructor of the class, which will read the parameter file with the given path.
 - `ini_parser.get_xxx()`: the function to extract the value of a key in the parameter file.
 Support to get boolean, int, double, string, and vector of int, double and string.
 - `ini_parser.has()`: check whether a key exist in the parameter file.

+#### Other important APIs

-- structure `para`: the structure to store the value of parameters, and read the parameter file based on the `ini_parser` class.
+- struct `para`: the structure to store the value of parameters, and read the parameter file based on the `ini_parser` class.
   - call `para.<sec>_<para>` to use the parameter, where `<sec>` is an alias the section name and `<para>` is the parameter name.
 Alias: `glb` for the global section, `pre` for the pre-process section, `md` for the model section, `ptc` for the particle section, `orb` for the orbit section, `grp` for the group section and `post` for the